 219. The World Heritage Committee encourages and supports the development of educational materials, activities and programmes.

 International Assistance

-States Parties are encouraged to develop educational activities Article 27.2 of the World 220. related to World Heritage with, wherever possible, the participation of schools, universities, museums and other local and national educational authorities.
+220. States Parties are encouraged to develop educational activities related to World Heritage with, wherever possible, the participation of schools, universities, museums and other local and national educational authorities.